 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS

 Recommendation

 Supported

-Shire of Narrogin Position • Support WALGA recommendation(s)
+Shire of Narrogin Position Support WALGA recommendation(s)

 1.7 Minor Other Reforms

-Other minor reforms are being considered to enhance the oversight of local government.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Other minor reforms are being considered to enhance the oversight of local government.
 Ministerial Circulars have traditionally been used to provide guidance to the local government sector.
+Potential other reforms to strengthen guidance for local governments are being considered.
 For example, one option being considered is the potential use of sector-wide guidance notices.
 Guidance notices could be published by the Minister or Inspector, to give specific direction for how local governments should meet the requirements of the Local Government Act and Regulations.
 For instance, the Minister could publish guidance notices to clarify the process for how potential conflicts of interests should be managed.
-It is also proposed (see item 1.1) that the Inspector has the power to issue notices to individual local governments to require them to rectify non-compliance with the Act or instigated under the provision. rectify non-compliance with the Act or Regulations.
-Recomment Operational guidance from the Local Government, Sport and Cleads to consistent understandin of statutory provisions by Local Oproposed reform that the Inspectom Minister's powers under Section Sprevent continuing contravention Recommendation Supported Shire of Narrogin Position Support WALGA recomment acy Position 2.6 - provider / capacity atinuance of the ament, Sport and service provider of the Department fund gh the utilisation of a addition, WALGA to ensure there is partment of Local tural Industries to interventions when cons of the Local the Department of Cultural Industries ing and application I Government.
-The spector issue non- to replicate the a 9.14A - 'Notice to on'
+It is also proposed (see item 1.1) that the Inspector has the power to issue notices to individual local governments to require them to rectify non-compliance with the Act or Regulations.
+Current Local Government PositionItem 1.7 alignswith Advocacy Position 2.6 - 'Support DLGSC as service provider / capacity builder'WALGA supports the continuance of the Department of Local Government, Sport and Cultural Industries as a direct service provider of compliance and recommend the Department fund its capacity building role through the utilisation of third party service providers.
+In addition, WALGA calls on the State Government to ensure there is proper resourcing of the Department of Local